FI SV EN

 The Child Strategy was prepared in two stages.
 The long-term objectives and actions that will be promoted across government terms were recorded in the actual Child Strategy.

 The Child Strategy was prepared as parliamentary committee work during 2020.
-The committee was chaired by Krista Kiuru, Minister of Family Affairs and Social Services.

 Children, young people and adults were invited to participate in preparing the National Child Strategy.